afborchert/fmt-scan/README.md

  * `PCRE2_BSR_ANYCRLF`, i.e. `\R` matches only CR, LF, or CRLF.
    This behaviour can be overwritten within the pattern, i.e. `"(*ANY)"` includes also all Unicode newline sequences.

+By default, just-in-time compilation (JIT) by pcre2 is enabled.
+You can suppress this by either invoking the `disable_jit` method on the _fmt::regex_ object or by not using an _fmt::regex_ object at all but passing the regular expression as string to _fmt::scan_.

 ## License